 And the rarest Wollensak lens is. . . a tie!

 Available serial numbers suggest that only about 250 Varium lenses were produced.
-This is comparable to the total number of 160mm and 210mm Pro Raptar taking (not enlarging) lenses produced.
+This is comparable to the total number of 160mm and 210mm Pro Raptar lenses produced (the Rapax-mounted taking lens, not the enlarging Pro Raptar).
 The Pro Raptars appear to have been produced in a single run of consecutive serial numbers in 1970, observed to range from E56382 to E56591.